Integrated Online Monitoring and Adaptation of Process Model Predictive Controllers: Online Monitoring and Adaptation

 The following assumption gives the key prerequisite of the proposed method: a baseline data set. \begin{assumption} A baseline data set of feature vectors is available:

 with $\mathcal{K}$ a set of equidistant pairs of time steps.
-The data set is generated by combinations of the system \eqref{eq:problem_setting-dynamics}, with parameter $\phi$, and an MPC controller \eqref{eq:problem_setting-mpc}, with parameter $\theta$, for which the control performance is considered acceptable. \end{assumption} This baseline data set could be generated by the control designer during a data-collection phase in which the controller is known to perform well, or it could be historical data made available from an oracle.
+The data set is generated by combinations of the system \eqref{eq:problem_setting-dynamics}, with parameter $\phi$, and an MPC controller \eqref{eq:problem_setting-mpc}, with parameter $\theta$, for which the control performance is considered acceptable. \end{assumption} This baseline data set could be generated during a data-collection phase in which the controller is known to perform well, or drawn from historical data.
+Importantly, the data is made available \emph{a priori}, and need not be generated online as is required for re-identification with sysID.
+For monitoring, considering each feature individually does not capture how correlations between them describe acceptable performance, and monitoring each individually can lead to false positives for acceptability.
 We then define a statistical distance which is used to measure proximity to this baseline data set. \begin{definition} The statistical Mahalanobis distance $T^2(z, \mathcal{D})$, that computes a distance between the feature vector $z$ and the data set $\mathcal{D}$, is defined as \cite{montgomery2012statistical}

 with $\mu_{\mathcal{D}} = \frac{1}{|\mathcal{K}|} \sum_{(k, k^\prime) \in \mathcal{K}} z_{k, k^\prime}$ and

 \end{definition} We then define acceptability of the MPC controller \eqref{eq:problem_setting-mpc} as follows. \begin{definition} For a threshold $\alpha > 0$, the set of acceptable MPC parameters $\theta$ is defined as